Be personally mentored by an international best-selling author!

 (Course fee is $7,767 incl GST if you haven’t done one of these introductory courses).

-By 2023, our Thirty Week Fiction Course graduate Eileen had published thirteen novels with Penguin Random House.
+By 2025, our Thirty Week Fiction Course graduate Eileen had published thirteen novels with Penguin Random House.
 Eileen’s novel ‘Pieces of You’ was published in 2017.
 This is the compelling story of a young woman who is uprooted from her home city and whose life begins to disintegrate.
 ‘Catch Me When You Fall’, was published in 2018, and tells the story of a girl who has leukemia, and her relationship with a boy suffering bi-polar disorder.
-Her third novel ‘Invisibly Breathing’ was published in 2019.
+Her next novel ‘Invisibly Breathing’ was published in 2019, and since then she has published ten more.
 Eileen works as a doctor.
 She has won prizes in UK and NZ short story awards, including the national Sunday Star-Times Award four years in a row.

 Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list.
 The novel is published by Eunoia Books, a publishing house made up of former students of Hub Director John Cranna.
 Ann says of her novel: ‘My extended family lives in Croatia and I have grown up with the rich stories and legends of the Dalmatian coast.
 During WWII, my relatives escaped the German occupation, spending time as refugees in the British run camps in El Shatt, Egypt.’
 The novel follows the journey of one of these relatives who migrated to New Zealand.
 Ann’s novel received a glowing review from Rae McGregor on National Radio, which helped catapult it to No 1 position.

-Gina’s first collection of short stories, ‘Black Ice Matter’ was published by Huia Books and her novel ‘Na Viro’ was published in 2022.
-Gina is a graduate of our Thirty Week Fiction Course and is a family lawyer of Fijian and British ancestry.
-In these stories, a woman is caught between traditional Fijian ways and the brutality of the military dictatorship; a glaciology researcher falls into a crevasse and confronts the unexpected; two women lose children in freak shooting accidents.
-Gina has won prizes in several national writing awards and has been published in several Pacifica and other literary journals.
+Graduate Gina’s first collection of short stories, ‘Black Ice Matter’ was published by Huia Books and won the Hubert Church Prize for Best First Book of Fiction.
+Her novel ‘Na Viro’, a science fiction / fantasy work, was published in 2022.
+Gina is a graduate of our 30 Week Fiction Course and is a family lawyer of Fijian and British ancestry.
+In ‘Black Ice Matter’, a woman is caught between traditional Fijian ways and the brutality of the military dictatorship; a glaciology researcher falls into a crevasse and confronts the unexpected; two women lose children in freak shooting accidents.
+Gina has won several national writing awards and has been published in Pasifika and other literary journals.
+She is an Honorary Writing Fellow at the University of Iowa.

-Fiona’s latest novel, ‘The Doctor’s Wife’, was published internationally in 2023.
+Fiona’s latest novel, ‘The Doctor’s Wife’, was published internationally in 2023 and was the most borrowed book from Auckland Public Libraries in that year.
 She won the Dame Ngaio Marsh award for the best crime novel of 2017, and the Sunday Star Times short story award in 2018, when John Cranna’s graduates took 1st, 2nd and 3rd prizes in NZ’s best-known short story award.
 Her first novel ‘Shifting Colours’ based on her experience of apartheid in South Africa, is published by Penguin in New York, and Alison and Busby in London.
 Her second novel, ‘The Last Time We Spoke’ plumbs the dark reaches of urban NZ.
 Fiona has worked as a general practitioner and graduated from the fore-runner to our Thirty Week Fiction course, taught by Hub director John Cranna. www.fionasussman.co.nz

 “Rosetta Allan’s debut novel ‘Purgatory’ (Penguin) is one of those books that draws you into its exquisitely crafted, atmospheric and entirely believable world within the first couple of pages.
 The time is 1865, the place is Otahuhu, New Zealand – back then just a small outpost designed to create a boundary between the slowly expanding settler’s Auckland, and the edge of the Waikato, still protected by King Country Maori.”
 NZ Booklovers.
 Rosetta’s second novel, ‘Unreliable People’ was published in 2019 and her third novel ‘Crazy Love’ in 2021, both by Penguin Random House.
 Rosetta is a graduate of our Thirty Week Fiction Course and a Hub tutor.